University of Texas Logo

-The deadline for the AY2019-2020 program is January 29, 2019 due to Kyoto University's timeline for nomination.
-Prospective students should attend an Explore session asap in order to begin the application process.
+Prospective students should attend an Explore session asap in order to

 Fully funded summer research opportunities also available.